 The primary caregivers of our Mommas and Pups are myself, Linda, and our Canine Governess.
 We are supported by the fabulous Vets, Vet techs, and Staff at Cedarview Animal Hospital in Barrhaven.

 Our puppies are born in their own puppy nursery, right beside the kitchen, in a warm and clean, as well as safe, dog friendly environment.
 Once the pups are 6 to 7 weeks old we start to socialize them into family life by providing play time to take place where they are exposed to my other dogs and the hustle of family life.
 Some of our pups are raised in the guardian family’s home for the first 6 weeks, coming back to my home once they are weaned from Momma.

 Breeding healthy and well tempered dogs is important to us.
 We select our breeding stock with great care and strive to provide an enriching experience to our pups while in our care.

-We are a member breeder of the Worldwide Australian Labradoodle Assocation, and serve on its Board of Directors.
+We are a member breeder of the Worldwide Australian Labradoodle Assocation, and volunteer with the organization.
 We have also been accepted as a Premium Breeder and an Avidog Associate.